graphql-java-kickstart/graphql-java-tools/README.md

 GraphQL Java Tools aims for seamless integration with Java, but works for any JVM language.
 Try it with Kotlin!

 ## We are looking for contributors!

-Are you interested in improving our documentation, improving the codebase, reviewing PRs?
+Are you interested in improving our documentation, working on the codebase, reviewing PRs?

 [Reach out to us on Spectrum](https://spectrum.chat/graphql-java-kick/tools) and join the team!